 RMEF volunteers head up more than 500 chapters nationwide that host banquets, membership drives and other fundraising events that benefit elk and elk country.

 They also take part in meaningful boots on the ground conservation projects such as fence pulls, wildlife water resource installations, elk calf searches and collarings, seedings and plantings, and other hands-on habitat and wildlife improvement projects.

 “Our volunteers donate the most valuable personal asset that any of us have to raise crucial funding for our mission, and that’s their time,” said Kyle Weaver, RMEF president and CEO.
 “We salute them and thank them for their talents, abilities, passion and selfless service.
 As an organization, we would not be where we are today without our volunteers.”

 Go here to learn more about RMEF volunteers, what they do and how to get involved, including RMEF Films productions that highlight their efforts.

 About the Rocky Mountain Elk Foundation:

-Founded 35 years ago, fueled by hunters and a membership of nearly 235,000 strong, RMEF has conserved more than 7.5 million acres for elk and other wildlife.
+Founded more than 37 years ago and fueled by hunters, RMEF maintains more than 225,000 members and has conserved nearly 8.4 million acres for elk and other wildlife.
 RMEF also works to open and improve public access, fund and advocate for science-based resource management, and ensure the future of America’s hunting heritage.
-Discover why “Hunting Is Conservation™” at rmef.org, elknetwork.com or 800-CALL ELK.
+Discover why “Hunting Is Conservation™” at rmef.org or 800-CALL ELK.